codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-1-simple-navbar.md

 lengths, it will look a bit cluttered.
 And we still have to change CSS code to adapt to the certain text.
 - It is not responsive and well adapt to mobile screen.
-Normally, on mobile screen, the main block of links can be toggled clicking on a button.
+Normally, on mobile screen, the main block of links can be toggled by clicking on a button.

 There is no disappointment here.
 It just means that we can make everything better in future when we have more tools in our hands (advanced selectors,